marcou-andrew/CX4640Project/README.md

 $$\frac{1}{t*(1-\sqrt{1-t^2})}$$
 incurs catastrophic cancellation in subtracting $1 - \sqrt{1-t^2}$, but this can be easily avoided by multiplying by the complex conjugate
 $$\frac{1}{t*(1-\sqrt{1-t^2})} * \frac{1 + \sqrt{1-t^2}}{1 + \sqrt{1-t^2}} = \frac{t}{1 + \sqrt{1-t^2}}$$
-which is a much more numerically stable exression.
+which is a much more numerically stable expression.
+## Summary/Conclusion
 # References